Casslin/0x_report/report/3_general_findings.md

 ### Makers "griefing attack" on takers

 "Griefing" attack of creating many orders is possible, allowing a maker to burn people's gas.
-For example: a taker is "griefed" by a maker who's order is no longer valid since the maker tokens no longer exist.
+For example: a taker is "griefed" by a maker whose order is no longer valid since the maker tokens no longer exist.
 This is hard to defend against, as it requires constantly monitoring the maker's token allowance given to the Exchange, (and possibly also balance).

 **Recommendation**